Micro-Architectural features as soft-error induced fault executions markers in embedded safety-critical systems: a preliminary study: Introduction

-Focusing on microprocessor-based systems, which represent the large majority of electronic systems nowadays, resilience to soft errors requires the introduction of redundancy at different levels to achieve fault detection and fault correction \cite{10.1145/3203217.3203240}.
-At the software level, data replication techniques and time redundancy may increase the resiliency to soft errors with high costs in terms of performance and memory footprint.
-In safety-critical embedded applications (e.g., automotive, aerospace, railways), hardware redundancy is still the preferred technique.
-In particular, Double Modular Redundancy (DMR) implementing lock-step execution is a popular schema to achieve fault detection, and check-pointing is the solution to enable recovery from faults \cite{8974333}.
-However, with the increasing complexity of microprocessor cores, complete duplication is becoming unaffordable.
-One way to overcome this limitation is the design of custom cores with reduced complexity to monitor the microprocessor activity and detect faulty program executions \cite{4711620,4408257,4484788}.
-Artificial intelligence is a fascinating instrument to support designers in this domain, bringing to the new concept of artificial resilience, i.e., systems that can be trained to detect and possibly recover from faults \cite{10.1145/3535044.3535062}.
-This, in turn, requires building custom cores powered by Artificial Neural Networks (ANN) to monitor specific system attributes to detect anomalous executions.
+Radiation-induced soft errors, which started as a rather exotic failure mechanism causing anomalies in satellites, have become one of the most challenging issues in all electronic systems, particularly \acf{SACRES} \cite{Heijmen:2010aa}.
+Many efforts have been spent in the last decades to measure \cite{8791555}, model \cite{7094277}, and mitigate \cite{Sayil:2019va} radiation effects, implementing cross-layer reliability countermeasures \cite{Vallero:2019aa}.
+Predictability is a crucial SACRES requirement as it helps ensure the system's safety and reliability and makes it easier to test and maintain.
+Predictability is implemented by static partitioning and hardware isolation of available computing resources (e.g., memory, CPU cores, etc.) among a set of predefined tasks, making it easier to monitor the behavior of each task in isolation.
+Resilience to soft errors is then supported through redundancy at different levels \cite{10.1145/3203217.3203240}.
+In particular, \acf{DMR} implementing lock-step execution is a popular schema to achieve fault detection, and check-pointing is the solution to enable recovery from faults \cite{8974333}.
+However, with the increasing complexity of microprocessor cores, \ac{DMR} is becoming unaffordable, and designers are increasingly looking into smaller hardware/software error detectors \cite{4711620,4408257,4484788,9962356}. \ac{AI} is a fascinating instrument in this domain, bringing to the new concept of artificial resilience, i.e., systems that can be trained to detect and possibly recover from faults \cite{10.1145/3535044.3535062}.